ogurcan/blockchain/ethereum/doc/Simple Bidding Contract.md

-# Simple Trader Contract
+# Simple Bidding Contract

-> This example is a continuation of the [Receiving Ethers Using a Contract](./Receiving Ethers Using a Contract.md) example.
+> This example is a continuation of the [Receiving Ethers Using a Contract](./Receiving%20Ethers%20Using%20a%20Contract.md) example.

 ## Before you begin